fahad-masood/aazma-luck-aazma/README.md

 ## How to Play

-- In your head, pick your player (Player 1 / Player 2)
+- It is a game between You and the Computer
 - You first need to shuffle the cards so that you can get a new deck of cards to play with.
 - There are 4 types of cards and 52 cards in total.
 - Type of the card doesn't matter in this game.
-You should only focus at the number.
+You should only focus on the number.
-- Everytime you click on Draw, 2 random cards will be displayed on the screen.
+- Every time you click on Draw, 2 random cards will be displayed on the screen.
 - Player having the bigger card value (in number) will win that particular round.
 - Keep on playing until the remaining cards go down to 0
 - In the end, the player winning more rounds will win the game.